The Fascinating

 Aluminum Composite Panels (ACPs) were first introduced in Germany, combining aluminum’s durability with a lightweight core, leading to versatile applications in modern architecture.

-The 1980s saw a surge in the adoption of pre-engineered modular systems for cladding, driven by the need to reduce construction timelines and labor costs.
+The 1980s saw a surge in the adoption of pre-engineered modular systems for cladding, driven by the need to reduce construction timelines and labour costs.
 Prefabrication became a key focus, enabling faster installation while maintaining precision and quality.

 Basics and Functions of Architectural Cladding